Basilica of Saint John the Theologian: Interior

-The interior of the vault within the church was covered in mosaic while the walls and pillars were covered in marble plates and decorated in different colors.
+The interior of the vault within the church was covered in mosaics, while the walls and pillars were covered in marble plates and decorated in different colours.
 The floors were also covered in mosaics.
 Numerous parts of the Basilica were of different arrangement, which gave the impression of a large quantity of beautiful enormous oriental carpets covering the entire church “in a fairy-like manner”.
 Directly beneath the altar lay a crypt with several rooms and of those, the tomb of St. John itself.
 On the altar itself, the inscription of the 14th verse of the 132nd Psalm can be read, which reads:

 This is my resting place forever, here will I dwell.

 The church's interior would have been covered in frescoes.
 Hypatius, bishop of Ephesus, was known for advocating the use of icons in the church.
 After the completion of the church, the interior was covered by icons, representations of saints, and scenes from the Old and New Testaments.
 Paintings would have included those of Christ raising Lazarus from the dead and Christ crowning Justinian and Theodora.
-Aside from these, other possible epigrams would have appeared inside the church, one of them being the first book of the Greek Anthology and others being paintings reflecting the origins of the church as an imperial commission.
+Aside from these, other possible epigrams would have appeared inside the church, one of them being the first book of the Greek Anthology, and others being paintings reflecting the origins of the church as an imperial commission.

 Legends and miracles

-During his time and until his death in Ephesus, St John preached about Christianity.
-According to legend, before he died, Christ, along with all the other apostles, visited St John and said to him:
+During his time and until his death in Ephesus, Saint John preached about Christianity.
+According to legend, before he died, Christ, along with all the other Apostles, visited and said to him:

 Come, my beloved one, and join me and all other brethren of thine at my table; the time has finally come to do so,...the Sunday next, thou wilt come to stay henceforth with me.

-As the story unfolds, the following Sunday, St. John continued with his preaching of Christianity before finally informing his disciples of his time.
-Then he entered the cave of his church whereupon an intense light shone, preventing his disciples from entering farther.
-When the light dissipated, so did St. John.
-His legend was furthered when the opening of his tomb during Constantine’s reign yielded no body or relics.
-Another fact that continues to advance the legend of St. John's assumption into Heaven is the fact that while all the other Saints' body or relic has been claimed by at least one or more city/church, St. John (along with Virgin Mary and Saint Joseph) is the only Saint whose body is not claimed by anyone or anywhere.
+As the story unfolds, the following Sunday, John continued with his preaching of Christianity before finally informing his disciples of his time.
+Then he entered the cave of his church whereupon an intense light shone, preventing his disciples from entering further.
+When the light dissipated, so did John.
+His legend was furthered when the opening of his tomb during Constantine the Great's reign yielded no body nor relics.
+Another fact that continues to advance the legend of Saint John's assumption into Heaven is the fact that while all the other Saints' body or relic has been claimed by at least one or more city/church, John (along with Virgin Mary and Saint Joseph) is the only Saint whose body is not claimed by anyone nor anywhere.

-It was also said that St. John was not dead in, but sleeping beneath his tomb.
-And each time he breathed, he would cause the dust around his altar to stir, which in turn, made them holy.
-Because of this, the dust, called manna, was said to be able to cure the sick.
+It was also said that John is not dead in, but sleeping beneath his tomb, and each time he breathed, he would cause the dust around his altar to stir, which in turn, made them holy.
+Because of this, the dust, called "manna", was said to be able to cure the sick.